 - Contribution to the food safety body of knowledge.

-- Provide fellows with a high quality professional development experience.
+- Provide Fellows with a high-quality regulatory food protection leadership development experience.

-- Facilitate networking with other skilled food safety professionals across sectors.
+- Facilitate network development with other food protection professionals.

 The year-long IFPTI Fellowship program includes a series of seminars conducted during three week-long sessions and a research project with professional guidance and support from subject matter experts in research and food protection.